 How has this happened?
-You’ve been selling the same product on Amazon for over a year.
+You’ve been selling this product on Amazon for over a year.
 Your sales have been growing and you have never had any issues like this before.
 Have you been hijacked?

 How can you deal with this issue?
 Can you stop someone that you can’t see and have never met?
 How long has this been going on and what can you do in the event of an Amazon hijacking?
 Although Amazon tries its best to prevent hackers from gaining access to listings, Amazon hijackers cause chaos every single day.
 With this in mind, Amazon sellers should always bear in mind the potential for hijacking and take relevant steps to prevent or mitigate the damage that Amazon hijackers can cause.

 How to Prevent Amazon Hijackers from Accessing your Listing

 Just like traditional burglars, Amazon hijackers have perfected their techniques when it comes to taking over Amazon listings.
 A burglar alarm on the side of a building can often deter potential criminals from gaining entry, the same principle applies to online hijacking too.
 Take the following advice into consideration when safeguarding your Amazon listings.

 Step 1.
 The first step is to make sure that you have been indeed hijacked.

 When your private label item has been hijacked, you will see other sellers on the Amazon page as other buying options.
 Most of the time, they will sell for a cheaper price, thus stealing the Buy Box from you.
 You can periodically check your listings manually or use a third-party service that automatically notifies you when other sellers are on your listings.